Kalshone/AlleyCat-Game/README.md

 ## Welcome!

-*Alley Cat* is a simple 2D platformer game written in MIPS assembly language, where you navigate a cat through various obstacles in an alley.
+*Alley Cat* is a simple 2D platformer game written entirely in the MIPS assembly language, where you navigate a cat through various obstacles in an alley.

 ## Running the files